 Both play at the same speed but more sound information can be stored in the outer groove.
 More sound information = better sound.

 This is one reason why singles are often positioned as the first or second song on an album.
 It’s why softer songs are put on the end of a side.

 Here’s Fleetwood Mac – Rumours for a visual example of the difference between the first and last songs on side A.

 Bass uses more space than treble.
-Albums with lots of bass are often pressed onto two LPs because of this.
+Albums with lots of bass are often pressed onto two LPs.
 If your rap/hip-hop/soul/dnb album has many songs and is pressed onto one LP, it will likely sound flat.
 To fit it onto one record, bass and volume need to be reduced during mastering.

 My best sounding records

-Here’s a list of excellent videos, articles and podcast episodes.
+Here’s a good list of videos, articles and podcast episodes.
 They helped improve my understanding and are the source of many tips in this post.

 - All About Turntables in 2019 – new or vintage? – YouTube video